dojo/docs/dojox/data.rst

   A clone of `dojo.data.ItemFileReadStore <dojo.data.ItemFileReadStore>`__, which supports more complex qyeries than the simple AND format property matching

 * `dojox.data.AndOrWriteStore <dojox/data/AndOrWriteStore>`_

+  A clone of `dojo.data.ItemFileWriteStore <dojo.data.ItemFileWriteStore>`__, which supports more complex qyeries than the simple AND format property matching

 * `dojox.data.AtomReadStore <dojox/data/AtomReadStore>`_
 * `dojox.data.CouchDBRestStore <dojox/data/CouchDBRestStore>`_